Mindfulness is more powerful when combined with an understanding of trauma.

 My More Formal Bio

-David Treleaven, PhD, is a writer, educator, and trauma professional whose work focuses on the intersection of mindfulness, trauma, and social justice.
+David Treleaven, PhD, is a writer, educator, and trauma professional whose work focuses on the intersection of mindfulness and trauma.
 He received his master’s in counseling psychology at the University of British Columbia, and a doctorate in East-West psychology from the California Institute of Integral Studies.
 This year he'll be offering workshops on trauma-sensitive mindfulness at the Center for Mindfulness in Medicine, Health Care, and Society at UMass Medical School, Omega Institute's Mindfulness and Education Conference, and Mindfulness Montreal in Canada.
-He is a senior teacher with Strozzi Institute, which helps leaders embody skillful action, and with generative somatics, an organization that integrates personal and social transformation.